pingcap/docs/tidb-cloud/configure-sql-users.md

 4. In the dialog, provide the information of the SQL user as follows:

     1. Enter the name of the SQL user.
-    2. Either enter a password for the SQL users or let TiDB Cloud automatically generate a password for the user.
+    2. Either create a password for the SQL user or let TiDB Cloud automatically generate a password for the user.
     3. Grant roles to the SQL user.

         - **Built-in Role**: you need to select a built-in role for the SQL user in the **Built-in Role** drop-down list.